Evaluating the Performance of ChatGPT for Spam Email Detection: Results and Analysis

 \subsection{Error Analysis}

-We conduct further research and analysis on the misclassified texts, respectively from the text length and text content comparative study.

-Table \ref{tab:err} displays the details of eight misclassified texts (they are spam emails but are incorrectly identified as ham).
-It can be found that the text length of these emails is mostly between 150-160, but the word number distribution has no obvious rules.
-From the text content analysis, we can find that six of the texts contain quantitative information such as price and phone number.
-The two pieces of text that did not contain the above information were shorter in length but contained public information such as "Divorce Barbie" and "The New Jersey Devils" and were opened as questions, much like small talk between friends, so they were classified as "ham".
+In order to further elucidate the characteristics of misclassified emails, we conducted an in-depth examination of the textual data.
+Specifically, we undertook a comparative analysis of the text length and content of the misclassified emails.
+The results of this analysis are presented in Table \ref{tab:err}, which displays the details of eight spam emails that were incorrectly classified as ham.
+Notably, the text length of these misclassified emails tends to fall within the range of 150-160 words.
+However, no discernible pattern emerges in terms of word number distribution.
+A qualitative analysis of the text content reveals that six of the misclassified emails contain quantitative information, including prices and phone numbers.
+In contrast, the two remaining emails, which were shorter in length, contain references to public information, such as ``Divorce Barbie" and ``The New Jersey Devils", and employ a conversational tone reminiscent of small talk between acquaintances.
+As a result, these emails were mistakenly classified as ham.